 Accessible WordPress themes

-Because Compete Themes has paid special attention to accessibility in theme design, I’ve included three of my own favorite themes here in the collection.
-Each of these themes has passed the WordPress Theme Review Team’s accessibility review.
+Because Compete Themes has paid special attention to accessibility in theme design, I’ve included three of our own themes in this collection.
+Each of these themes has passed an expert review under the WordPress Theme Review Team’s accessibility guidelines

 1. Period by Compete Themes

-The menu is fully keyboard accessible and contrast levels for text are kept well-above the 4.5:1.
-This theme passes WCAG 2.0 AA standards out-of-box.
-On wordpress.org, Period is given the “accessibility-ready” tag.
-This is basically a reminder to users that while all design elements in Period pass accessibility standards, it’s up to the user to make sure their content is accessible too in order for their site to maintain its accessibility.
+The menu is fully keyboard accessible, and contrast levels for text are kept well above the required 4.5:1 ratio.
+This theme passes WCAG 2.0 AA standards out-of-box, and on wordpress.org, Period is given the “accessibility-ready” tag.
+This tag is basically a reminder to users that while all design elements in Period pass accessibility standards, it’s up to the user to make sure their content is accessible to their site to maintain its accessibility.

 Period comes with a handful of essential customization options.
-These include social profile icons, a custom logo uploader, search, and two different layouts (left and right sidebar).
+These include social profile icons, a custom logo uploader, a search bar, and two different layouts (left and right sidebar).
 For greater flexibility and customizability, there is the Period Pro upgrade.

 Icelander is a premium, accessible WordPress theme made for businesses.
-With an assortment of templates and layouts available, this multipurpose theme could be used for a variety of websites.
+With an assortment of templates and layouts available, this multipurpose theme could be used for various websites.

 You’ll notice that the homepage has quite a few distinct sections, and that’s because this theme is made to be used with the Beaver Builder plugin.
 You’ll be able to create completely custom layouts using the page building plugin along with the already very customizable Icelander theme.

 While Icelander shines as a theme for businesses with accessibility requirements, it can work great for blogs too.
 The post designs are beautiful and also provide a lot of flexibility in terms of layout.
-As an added bonus, Icelander even integrates with WooCommerce for including an eCommerce store.
+As a bonus, Icelander even integrates with WooCommerce for including an eCommerce store.

-Monument Valley is a relatively new theme on Themeforest but has already garnered many five star reviews.
-In fact, its average rating is a 4.91/5 which is quite impressive.
+Monument Valley has been well-received by customers on Themeforest and has garnered many five star reviews.
+In fact, its average rating is 4.81/5, which is quite impressive.